-The main objective of the PPE is to not just to detect life-threatening conditions such as congenital heart defects, or disabling medical conditions, such as a history of concussions (3), but to screen athletes for medical or musculoskelatal conditions that may predispose them to injury or illness and effect sports participation, such as asthma or the female athlete triad.
+- screen athletes for medical or musculoskelatal conditions that may predispose them to injury or illness and affect sports participation, such as asthma or the female athlete triad;

 Parents need to understand, however, that the ability of PPEs to detect the kind of cardiac abnormalities that can predispose athletes to sudden cardiac death is limited.
 In fact, the American Heart Association admits that screening by history-taking and physical examination alone (without non-invasive testing) is insufficient to guarantee detection of many critical cardiovascular abnormalities in large populations of young athletes.

-No National StandardThere a number of problems with PPEs, however, primarily because national standards do not exist and the PPE is often incompletely and inconsistently performed (1).
+No National StandardThere a number of problems with PPEs, primarily because national standards do not exist, and the PPE is often incompletely and inconsistently performed (1).

-- Some states have no standardized questionnaires for the history and physical examination components of a PPE, and 1 state (Rhode Island) did not require any exam; the screening forms of another 12 states contained four or fewer of the AHA cardiac screening questions;
+- Some states have no standardized questionnaires for the history and physical examination components of a PPE, and the screening forms used in some states contained four or fewer of the AHA cardiac screening questions;

 - Less than one high school in five in uses the most up to date form containing all the elements developed and recommended by the American Academy of Family Physicians, American Academy of Pediatrics, American College of Sports Medicine, American Medical Society for Sports Medicine, American Orthopaedic Society for Sports Medicine and the American Osteopathic Academy of Sports Medicine (the "five-society monograph")(1); and

 - The person allowed to perform a PPE also varies from state to state: 21 states allow a PPE to be conducted by a nurse or physician's assistant; and 11 states allow chiropractors to perform a PPE.